 Preclear is going on, "Juvenile delinquency this and juvenile delinquency that and so forth."

-answer he gives you: "Juvenile delinquency this, juvenile delinquency that; a teenage boy could blow up a bank, you know."
+He's not originating; every one of his questions had to do with juvenile delinquency.
+Every answer he gives you: "Juvenile delinquency this, juvenile delinquency that; a teenage boy could blow up a bank, you know."
 This guy is a thirty-five, forty-year-old man.
-What's he talking about "Juvenile delinquency do this, juvenile delinquency do that."
+What's he talk-ing about "Juvenile delinquency do this, juvenile delinquency do that."
 You never heard any of this on the case before, and he goes on for a while talking about this.